 He had allowed the Besherman to study his crystal blade, and they had worked with Angus to discover the secret magic of the aether that would allow them to harness the power of the crystals to forge new weapons.
 They unveiled a cart and cracked open delicate cases to reveal dozens of new crystal blades.
 Then, as a final boon to our prospects, the machinists revealed they too had harnessed the power to create powerful crystal bullets.

 Suddenly, a second wind came over us all.
 We had a chance.
 These weapons were all we’d had in the old world, and we had pushed back our foes multiple times.
 Now we suddenly had an arsenal at our disposal, and the enemy wouldn’t know it.
 We had an advantage!

 We worked tirelessly.
 Our survivors were divided into several groups, each given shifts where they could work, then rest, then work again.
 We did not know how long we would have, so we did not stop our efforts.

-In the end, it was five days before the demons arrived at Mount Hyjal, but we had used the time with great efficiency.
+In the end, it was five days before the Yunai arrived at the edge of Kennis, but we had used the time with great efficiency.
 When we saw their first wave of forces we dared to think that we could do this.
-We could fight them off and hold the mountain.
+We could fight them off and hold the city.
 The others would be so proud of us.
 We could prove our worth in this new realm and return to Vers as heroes.

-As I rushed to my position for the attack, but before I got two steps I was grabbed by the arm.
+I rushed to my position for the attack, but before I got two steps I was grabbed by the arm.
 The force of the grab spun me around and I saw Appoleon standing before me, his armor gleaming from a fresh polish.
 I almost laughed.
-Why had he polished his armor right before this mess.
+Why had he polished his armor right before this mess?
+He looked… regal.